The Bernstein inequality for slice regular polynomials: Abstract

 \section{Abstract}

-In this paper, we give an alternative proof of the Bernstein inequality for slice regular polynomials.
-We also establish the Erd\"{o}s-Lax inequality for a subclass of quaternion polynomials in terms of the convex combination identity for slice regular functions.
-Finally, we extend a result of Ankeny-Rivlin to the quaternionic setting via the Hopf lemma.
+Due to the invalidation of the Gauss-Lucas type result for quaternionic polynomials, we first give in this paper an alternative proof of the Bernstein inequality in $L^{p} (1\leq p \leq+\infty)$ for slice regular polynomials by the Fej\'er kernel and the Minkowski inequality.
+Secondly, we extend a result of Ankeny-Rivlin to the quaternionic setting via the Hopf lemma.
+By the way, some Turan inequalities are established for slice regular polynomials.